USEPA/provisional_habs/README.md

 # Automated Quality Control Checks

 A number of automated quality control (QC) checks will be run on the data as they are added to the dataset.
-As of 2022-11-02, these are limited to data being collected via two water quality buoys.
 For these data, we use two different checks.
 First, we look for values that exceed historic maximums and minimums; second, we identify values that exceed the sensor manufacturer reported detection limits for the sensors we are using.
 The purpose of the historic range checks are to highlight potentially unusual numbers and do not necessarily mean the values should be removed.
 Values outside of the sensor capabilities would either indicate data that should be removed or data that should be set to the sensor minimums and maximums.
 For the provisional datasets, we have made no changes to data but instead have flagged these data in the "notes" column.
 The historic and sensor manufacturer reported detection limits for the sensors we are using are listed below.

 | Variable             | Units  | Historic Range Check | Sensor Manufacturer Detection Limits |
 |----------------------|--------|----------------------|------------------|